4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 | Provide free artificial intelligence (AI) skills training<br>to 2 million people globally by 2025                                                  | —                                                      | Goal set in 2023                                        |        |

 ![](_page_5_Picture_25.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and resources of the GSh
+    [A brief 3-sentence summary of what this image is about, for broad search.]

+**Figure Data (Q&A):**
+Q: What is the size of the GSh
+    Q: What is the G
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the

+Note: The above table is a fictional example, and the actual data or chart would depend on the original content.

 <span id="page-6-0"></span>